Free Audio Software and some Trialware - (Mostly for Windows PCs)

 - Ardour - (M, L, W) (Trialware)

-The industry standard but it went through a bad patch for a time when it was moved to another company leading to fears about its security.
-Now Open Source, it has regained some of its reputation and is recommended again.
+The industry standard 'Wave Editor' but it went through a bad patch a while ago when people accused it of 'going rogue' and sending back user information when it changed hands.
+Now Open Source, it has regained some reputation and is recommended again.
+Being always popular in schools, any kid can use it, if the school hasn't gone over to tablets-only.
 The program records and edits sounds as a basic wave editor.
-Being popular in schools, any kid can use it, if the school hasn't gone over to tablets-only.
-It can use VST plug-in effects for a variety of useful add-on effects and fixes.
+It can use VST plug-ins for a variety of useful add-on effects and fixes and appears to accept even the high-level plug-ins from Izotope.
 You can't 'Rip' audio from CDs with Audacity but Windows Media Player or VLC Media Player can do that.
 See also the note below about recording into Audacity from another source.

 - Reaper - (Win from XP to 10, Mac but not Linux) (Perpetual Trialware).

 A very professional and well-regarded general DAW and Midi Sequencer.
 This is not strictly free but you can use it fully functional for a 60-day evaluation.
-I have an earlier version which works indefinitely without a licence but it nags me on startup and it takes its time to get going.
-The serious amateur musician would be happy to buy the $60 licence (Commercial Licence is £225).
-Some of its VST plugins are downloadable from the Reaplugs FX Suite, for use with other DAWs.
+The serious amateur musician would be happy to buy the $60 licence (Commercial Licence $225).
+Some of its VST plug-ins are downloadable from the Reaplugs FX Suite for use with other DAWs.

 - Tenacity -